yortuc/Json-Tree/README.md

 ## Json-Tree Rendering Component for React

-Render plain js objects on DOM with customizable rendering api.
+Visualize any js object with customizable rendering api.

 Install